italia/Satosa-Saml2Spid/README.md

 # Goal

-Satosa-Saml2 Spid is an intermediary between many SAML2 Service Providers and as many SAML2 Identity Providers.
+Satosa-Saml2 Spid is an intermediary between many SAML2 Service Providers and many SAML2 Identity Providers.
 Specifically, in the case of Spid, Satosa-Saml2Spid allows traditional Saml2 Service Providers to communicate with **Spid Identity Providers**, adapting Metadata and AuthnRequest operations to the Spid technical requirements.

 ![big picture](gallery/spid_proxy.png)

-**Figure1** : _Common scenario, a traditional SAML2 Service Provider (SP) being proxied through the SATOSA SPID Backend, gets compliances on AuthnRequest and Metadata operations_.
+**Figure1** : _Common scenario, a traditional SAML2 Service Provider (SP) being proxied through the SATOSA SPID Backend gets compliances on AuthnRequest and Metadata operations_.

 More generally this solution allows us to adopt multiple proxy frontends and backends to adapt and communicate systems that, due to protocol or specific